Corey Anderson (fighter)

 Corey Anderson (born September 22, 1989) is an American mixed martial artist currently signed to the PFL, where he is the current and inaugural Light Heavyweight World Champion.
 He formerly competed in Bellator MMA, where he was the last Light Heavyweight World Champion, and the UFC, where he competed in the light heavyweight division, and was the light heavyweight winner on The Ultimate Fighter: Team Edgar vs. Team Penn and achieved success as a top 5 UFC light heavyweight contender.
+As of March 26, 2026, he is #2 in the PFL men's pound-for-pound rankings.

 Early life

 Wrestling career

 Anderson was born and raised in Rockton, Illinois, where he started wrestling in the third grade and later on attended Hononegah Community High School.
 As a high school wrestler, he earned a third-place finish at the Freestyle State Championships (Illinois High School Association and was also a regional champion.
 Upon graduation, he went on to attend Lincoln College in Illinois, where he got an associate degree.
 During his first year there, he was forced to take a redshirt due to an injury in his leg.
 After healing, he placed as high as sixth at the National Championships (claiming All-American status) and took first at the Regional Championships as a freshman and sophomore, in the NJCAA level.
 After graduating junior college, Anderson transferred to Newberry College to compete in the NCAA Division II level, where he compiled a record of 14 wins and 6 defeats as a junior.
 He then transferred to the University of Wisconsin–Whitewater.
 As a senior, Anderson compiled 46 victories and just 5 losses and went on to place second at the 2012 NCAA Division III Championships (the highest in the school's history), before graduating with a degree in business administration.